1964 NFL Championship Game

-The 1964 NFL Championship Game was the 32nd annual championship game, held on December 27 at Cleveland Stadium in Cleveland, Ohio.
+The 1964 NFL Championship Game was the 32nd annual championship game, held on December 27 at Cleveland Municipal Stadium in Cleveland, Ohio.
 With an attendance of 79,544, it was the first NFL title game to be televised by CBS.

 The game marked the last championship won by a major-league professional sports team from Cleveland until 2016, when the Cleveland Cavaliers won the NBA Finals.
-Through 2022, this is the Browns' most recent league title.
+Through 2025, this is the Browns' most recent league title.
+The team had a replica Ed Thorp Memorial Trophy created for display in 2004.